-This was a quasi-experimental study using a nonequivalent control group pretestposttest design to confirm the effect of VRHMD on academic motivation and skills.
+This was a quasi-experimental study using a nonequivalent control group pretest-posttest design to confirm the effect of VRHMD on academic motivation and skills.
 The sampling method was purposive sampling.
-The G\Power 3.1.9.7 program was used to calculate the sample size.
-The sample size was determined based on the literature by Jung and Park, 2022 (18), the alpha value ( $\alpha$ ), power $(1-\beta)$ , and effect size (d) were 0.05, 0.85, and 0.8, respectively.
+The GPower 3.1.9.7 program was used to calculate the sample size.
+The sample size was determined based on the literature by Jung and Park, 2022 (18), the alpha value (α), power (1- β), and effect size (d) were 0.05, 0.85, and 0.8, respectively.
 It was calculated that 32 people were needed for each group.
 A total of 64 respondents participated in the study divided into two groups with randomization, namely the experimental group (n = 32) and the control group (n = 32).
 This study was conducted at Karsa Husada College of Health Sciences in Garut, West Java Province, Indonesia, from 1 July to 30 September, 2023.
 In this study, the inclusion criteria were bachelor's and associate degree nursing students in their third semester who completed the course of fundamental of nursing practicum, and were able to operate VR devices.
-The exclusion criteria were students who stopped studying when they became research respondents, had a history of myopia, matching and blinding, epilepsy, students who suffered from injuries to the body parts needed for VRHMD installation.
+The exclusion criteria were students who stopped studying when they became research respondents, had a history of myopia, matching and blinding, epilepsy, students who experienced nausea, vomiting, and dizziness when using VRHMD, and students who suffered from injuries to the body parts needed for VRHMD installation.